-The Xavier Social Justice Network came about in 2004 because of the desire of a group of like-minded Xavier College parents and staff to do something about the injustice they saw in the world and to model to their children action in response to injustice.
+The Xavier Social Justice Network came about in 2004 because of the desire of a group of like-minded Xavier College parents and staff at Kostka Hall campus, to do something about the injustice they saw in the world and to model to their children action in response to injustice.
 They believed that combining the skills and resources within a community such as Xavier College, could actually make a difference.